 You want coffee crème brulee, add some coffee.
 You want a sweet ginger crème brulee, no problem.

-This recipe for rumchata is fool proof and I promise it just may be your new favorite dessert.
+This recipe for rumchata is foolproof and I promise it just may be your new favorite dessert.

 I remember about 10 years ago I would think to myself, “Wouldn’t it be awesome if you could preheat your oven from your phone while in your car on the way home from work so all you need to do is get home and put your food in the oven.”

 I can’t tell you how many times I’ve wanted to change the temperature of my oven while something is braising for a long time and I’m out around town.
-It’s frustrating because the whole day literally revolves around you needing to be home at a specific time to adjust the time.
+It’s frustrating because the whole day literally revolves around you need to be home at a specific time to adjust the time.
 It can be agonizing at times and I, for one, am beyond thankful for the Smart Oven+.

 If you’ve never made crème brulee you are going to be shocked at just how easy it is to make.
 You literally whisk together everything and transfer it to your custard cups or crème brulee ramekins and bake them.